-As you’ve probably heard me preach in the past, I am a member of the Real Estate Investing Network.
+As you’ve heard me talk about these past few years, I am a member of the Real Estate Investing Network.

 REIN is a Canada wide organization that teaches people how to invest in Real Estate.
 I trust their advisors, as they themselves, have created and preserved a financial legacy via real estate, worth inheriting.
-I get a lot of my real estate resources and news from them, and this article will be based on some of the education they (specifically Don.R Campbell) provided to their members.
-I also LOVE listening to Podcasts, like the Real Estate Investing Guys and The Best Real Estate Investing Advice Ever and Bigger Pockets.
+I always listen to Podcasts, like the Real Estate Investing Guys, Cash Flow Connections, The Best Real Estate Investing Advice Ever and Bigger Pockets.
 Get Involved if you aren’t, and if you Listen to Podcasts, Please Let me know which ones You Love! firstname.lastname@example.org

 Having my boots on the ground as a Realtor in Hamilton and Burlington, I see some Amazing Real Estate Opportunities for Investors to take advantage of in the New Year.
 Here are some of my predictions for the Real Estate Market in 2018.

 Is the Real Estate Market going to Crash?!?